-- A parent consenting to use their car in return for payment of a mileage allowance; - A parent consenting to a walking escort or responsible adult to escort the young person on public transport; - · Training and support to travel independently; - · Free passes for children on public transport; - · Provision of a seat on a dedicated school bus or minibus, or - A seat in a taxi, usually shared with one or more pupils, where a pupil's needs require more personalised arrangements
+- A parent consenting to use their car in return for payment of a mileage allowance of 35p per mile for 4 journeys from home to school a day (please see 4.3); - A parent consenting to a walking escort or responsible adult to escort the young person on public transport; - Free passes for children on public transport; - Provision of a seat on a dedicated school bus or minibus, or - A seat in a taxi, usually shared with one or more pupils, where a pupil's needs require more personalised arrangements. - Provision of a cycling allowance to enable child to cycle to school

-The Council will determine the means of travel assistance to be provided, to ensure the appropriate travel assistance is provided to meet the needs of the child and young person, through the most efficient use of resources.
-For more information about travel arrangements please refer to the Council's 'Operational handbook'.
+The Council will determine the means of travel assistance to be provided, to ensure the appropriate Travel Assistance is provided to meet the needs of the child and young person, through the most efficient use of resources.

-3.1 Supporting the development of the self-reliant travellers
+3.1 Supporting the development of self-reliant travellers

 The Council has responsibility to ensure children's needs are addressed, and this includes travel assistance which facilitates the best opportunity for independence.
-Where it is safe, appropriate, and reasonable to do so, pupils with special educational needs will be expected to walk, accompanied as necessary by a responsible adult, to be dropped off at a common pick-up point near their home.
+Where it is safe, appropriate and reasonable to do so, pupils with special educational needs will be expected to walk, accompanied as necessary by a responsible adult, to and be dropped off, at a common pick-up point near their home.